 Shopping online allows one to comparison shop, save money and avoid letting a buyer’s impulse overwhelm you.

 If you believe in “The Age Rule” (another blog for another day), getting that 2.5 or 3.0-carat diamond is significantly cheaper when you opt for a lab-grown version.
 They’re indistinguishable from a mined diamond, a more precise cut, shine a little brighter.
 Also lab damonds are significantly more affordable.
 In many cases by several thousand dollars.

 Don’t believe us?
 Check out this comparison chart between lab grown and mined diamonds.

 Once you pop the question, the financial focus shifts to saving for the wedding and honeymoon.
 It’s a lot to handle in a short period of time!
 Thankfully most jewelers offer financing options for those who don’t want to fork over three months salary in one-lump sum.

 Whether you use that financing option to buy a more expensive ring is entirely up to you.

 What do you think?
 Does the three-month rule still exist?
 Or does a round number like Wedding Wire’s $5,000 hold true?

 This post has been provided by Clean Origin, curators of 100% lab-created diamonds.
-We bring our customers exceptional, high-quality jewelry for any momentous occasion.
+We bring our customers exceptional, high-quality jewelry for any momentous occasion–whether you’re celebrating a birthday, graduation, or need a gift for a 2-year wedding anniversary.
 Our team of experts has been in the industry for three generations, providing superior quality settings and diamonds for a fraction of the price.
 Clean Origin offers concierge service and a 100-day money back guarantee to back all of its fine jewelry.
 We’d be honored if you made us part of your life’s journey.